markus-li/pyjuice/README.md

 pyJuice is an open source tool for retrieving and decrypting your latest JuiceSSH CloudSync backup and extracting the private keys into ~/.ssh.
+SOON: It can also be used to keep track of all your server credentials and let you directly use the data you have entered in JuiceSSH.

-In order to have any use of this script you need to have the PRO version of JuiceSSH (https://sonelli.com/) and have CloudSync turned ON.
+In order to have any use of this script you need to have the PRO version of JuiceSSH (https://sonelli.com/) and have CloudSync turned ON and include Identities.

 * Obtains an OAUTH2 authentication token from Google API
 * Authenticates with the JuiceSSH API
 * Retrieves your latest encrypted CloudSync backup in JSON format
 * Decrypts the backup using a user provided passphrase
 * Saves the private keys in ~/.ssh with permission 0600

+This tool is used as part of daily work, if and when bugs are discovered they are fixed, but no thourough testing has been performed nor any unit testing implemented.
+With this said, the tool works and is a great way of handling multiple server credentials in a secure way.

 ##NOTE